Flexibility or money…. What would you prefer?

 Ignoring gender norms and stereotypes can help workplaces become more equitable.
 As women are typically more likely to be the primary caregiver, it is assumed they need flexible work arrangements more than men.
 Organisational practices are created on this basis.
 However, this gender bias completely excludes men.

-According to the Diversity Council Australia research, men who don’t have flexibility find it difficult to manage work and life, leading to decreased job satisfaction and increased turnover rate.
+According to the Diversity Council Australia research, men who don’t have flexibility find it difficult to manage work and life, leading to decreased job satisfaction and an increased turnover rate.

 The Workplace Gender Equality Agency reports “that despite 70% of Australian workplaces having a formal policy in place to support flexible work arrangements for their employees, less than 2% have set targets for men’s engagement in flexible work.”